What is a neurological condition?

 What is the difference between a neurological condition and a mental illness?

 Neurological conditions are not the same as mental health conditions.
-However, neurological disorders can cause problems with memory or thinking, or lead to a range of mental illnesses.
+However, neurological disorders can cause problems with things like memory and thinking.

-The Neurological Alliance estimate more than half of all neurological patients also have mental health conditions.
+The Neurological Alliance estimates more than half of all neurological patients also have mental health conditions.

 Diagnosis with a neurological condition means you are twice as likely to have depression or anxiety compared to the general population.
 You are also twice as likely to take your own life.